nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 5. NEXT_KIN - Alphanumeric or space characters only
 6. NEXT_KIN_PHONE - Numbers (0-9) only and at least 3 digits long
 7. FINANCIAL_PLAN - Alphanumeric or space characters only
-8. TAG - Alphanumeric characters only
+8. TAG - Alphanumeric characters only (spaces not allowed)

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of Financial Plans (including 0)